How to Invest in Marijuana Stocks

 6. Invest carefully

-What exactly does "invest carefully" mean?
+What exactly does "invest carefully" in marijuana stocks mean?
 For some investors, the best approach will be to avoid marijuana stocks entirely.
 These stocks simply aren't a good fit for conservative investors.
 Only the most aggressive investors who can tolerate high levels of risk should jump in.

 Even aggressive investors should only buy a marijuana stock after completing the five previous steps.
 Marijuana stocks are both risky and highly volatile.
 Putting too much of your investment portfolio into any marijuana stock or ETF isn't wise.